DSCN2633

 The Global New Staff Training was designed with a Sample Curriculum that includes head, heart, and hands elements for each of the 39 Outcomes.

-Each country or Area is encouraged to add outcomes and/or adjust the sample sessions for cultural, MCC, or other needs specific to their context.
+Each country or Area is encouraged to add outcomes and/or adjust the sample sessions to meet cultural, MCC, or other needs specific to its context.

 Here is a great post from Barb Brown about how they adapted the sample curriculum sessions for the NAME Area: